 Tags: Bike Paths, Elysian Valley, LA River, Los Angeles River

 The opening of this path extension holds a special place in my heart.
-Though there is a misconception that the path is only recreational, it actually connects my bike and me from my home to the LACBC offices in downtown LA.
+Though there is a misconception that the path is only recreational, it actually connects my bike and me from my home in Glendale to the LACBC offices in downtown LA.
 Also, it is mostly through this path that I’ve learned to appreciate the Glendale Narrows portion of the river.
 Growing up in Glendale, I had often passed by the river from the confines of my car, but within the past few years I’ve begun to bike the path and notice how much wildlife thrives here.
-Biking and walking the river are really two of the best ways to appreciate the river (although now that it’s been declared navigable, I can’t wait to kayak it).
+Biking and walking the river are really two of the best ways to understand the river (although now that it’s been declared navigable, I can’t wait to kayak it).

 Thank you to those who have given the river path new life.
-Thank you to Council Members Eric Garcetti, Ed Reyes, and Tom LaBonge, as well as their deputies Mitch O’Farrell and Lupe Vela.
+Thank you to Councilmembers Eric Garcetti, Ed Reyes, and Tom LaBonge, as well as their deputies Mitch O’Farrell and Lupe Vela.
 Thank you to LADOT and Michelle Mowery.
 And thank you to all of you who have advocated for path improvements, to those of you who ride and walk the path, and to those of you who will be riding and walking the path soon.

 Tags: Autry Center, Century, Hollenbeck, LA River, LACBC, Maywood, River Ride